D.C. Power of Attorney Lawyers

 Remember, advance directives aren’t just for older individuals.
 Unexpected situations can happen at any age, so it’s important for all individuals to prepare these documents.
 We recommend that anyone over the age of 18 have proper advanced directives in place.
 Anyone over the age of 18 should have a healthcare power of attorney to spell out who should make medical decisions in the event they are incapacitated.
 In addition, anyone over 18 should also have a financial power of attorney to spell out who should make financial decisions in the event they are incapacitated.
 A well-written power of attorney can protect you and your estate from unnecessary legal battles in the event that you are unable to make decisions for yourself.A medical or healthcare power of attorney is a type of advance directive in which you name a person to make decisions for you when you are unable to do so.
 In some states this directive may also be called a durable power of attorney for healthcare or a healthcare proxy.

-The person you name may be a spouse, other family member, friend or member of a faith community.
+The person you name may be a spouse, another family member, friend, or member of a faith community.
 You may also choose one or more alternates in case the person you chose is unable to fulfill his or her role.

 Depending on where you live in the United States, the person you choose to make medical decisions may be called one of the following: